Core Services Overview

 Getting Started

-- Development Setup: Use the provided Docker Compose configuration
+- Development Setup: Use the provided Docker Compose configuration to start PostgreSQL and NATS

-- Authentication: All services require IAM authentication
+- Authentication: Integrate with IAM service for multi-tenant authentication

 - SDK Integration: Add the appropriate client SDKs to your project